davidwholland/davidwholland.github.io/docs/_posts/2024-11-12-why-programming-mistakes-are-great.markdown

 I first started programming professionally more than 20-mumble-mumble years ago.
 At the time, online discussion of programming topics was just starting to become more common.
 A pervasive theme was how gobsmackingly bad the average programmer was.

-Everything you read seemed to emphasize how the industry was just rife with poorly trained, disinterested goons who couldn't program their way through a FizzBuzz exercise without adding a SQL injection vulnerability.
+Everything you read seemed to emphasize how the industry was just rife with poorly trained, disinterested goons who couldn't program their way through a [FizzBuzz](https://leetcode.com/problems/fizz-buzz/description/) exercise without adding a [SQL injection vulnerability](https://en.wikipedia.org/wiki/SQL_injection).

 I'm sure many developers had the same reaction I did.
 I was determined to be different.
 I was going to do things The Right Way.
 I believed that if you just cared enough and put in the work, you could basically write code right the first time.
 And so I began reading.
 And I read, and I read, and then I read some more.

 What I didn't do enough of early on was actually write code.
 I was so concerned with learning patterns and practices and avoiding amateur mistakes that I ended up stuck in neutral, unable to just write some code and actually *learn* something.

 The truth is simple:
-* Care about your work and do your best.
+* Do the best quality work you can.
 * But realize that making mistakes is one of the best ways to learn how to do things.
 * Write lots and lots of code.
 * And, when you realize you've done something wrong, fix it.
 (Don't forget this step.)